 About

 I am Assistant Professor of Philosophy at the Chinese University of Hong Kong.
 My research interests are in phenomenology and philosophy of mind and language, broadly construed.
-I completed my doctoral studies in philosophy at Fordham University in New York City in 2020.
+My work is based in the phenomenological tradition and contemporary embodied cognitive science.
+I am interested in how animal and human sociality and cognition are rooted in our sensing, feeling, moving bodies.
+My research has recently been featured in Continental Philosophy Review, Synthese, Phenomenology and the Cognitive Sciences, and Environmental Philosophy.

 You can follow my work at academia.edu, ResearchGate, PhilPeople, and Google Scholar.